Monkeybin11/Lemon.NLog.WinForms/README.md

 * `Lemon.NLog.WinForms.TextBoxTarget` for `System.Windows.Forms.TextBox`
 * `Lemon.NLog.WinForms.ToolStripStatusLabelTarget` for `System.Windows.Forms.ToolStripStatusLabel`

-All of the targets with the esception of `TextBoxTarget` have no settings that can be changed.
+All of the targets with the exception of `TextBoxTarget` have no settings that can be changed.

 On `TextBoxTarget`, you can change the following properties: